-All About Postage Stamp Trains
+All About Aurora Postage Stamp Trains

 Is This the Way to Run a Railroad?

-Rail Masters comprised two compact prefab battery-powered layouts with cheap, primitive train sets.
+The line consisted of two compact prefab battery-powered layouts with cheap, primitive train sets.
+(Originally there were supposed to be three, but apparently the "Detroit Fireball" never made it to the market.)
 36 pieces of rolling stock were also offered individually, although these consisted of only three freight cars—a bulkhead flat, a gondola and an auto carrier, each with various loads and road names—and a western-style caboose.
 Plus one sad, lonely little locomotive.

 Layouts were vacu-formed plastic jobs permanently mounted in shallow cardboard boxes.
-The "Red Ball Express" was a simple kidney-shaped oval; the "Astro Express" was a more elaborate folded dog-bone.
+The "Red Ball Express" was a simple kidney-shaped oval, while the "Astro Express" was a more elaborate folded dog-bone.
 Both featured manually-operated turntable thingies, and the Astro sported—get this—missile silos.
 Preemptive tykes, anyone?
 The "throttle" was a slot-car-like pistol-grip affair.

 The loco, which runs on 6 volts DC only, was released in Santa Fe and Chessie System schemes (actually they're both painted exactly the same and are simply lettered differently).
 Plus, all of the cars have these strange old-HO-style quasi-mini-horn-hook couplers that are cast together with the trucks in one piece!

-Previous: Bus Sets & Accessories | Return Home
+Bus Sets & Accessories < Home

 Rail Masters is a Trademark of the Aurora Plastics Corporation.